spacecatpixel/lokidocs/docs/ServiceNodes/SNOverview.md

 # Service Nodes Overview

-To understand what a Service Node is, you can refer to the [whitepaper](https://loki.network/whitepaper) to get an in depth understanding.
-For now, all you need to know is that:
+Although Loki implements novel changes on top of the CryptoNote protocol (see 7), much of Loki’s networking functionality and scalability is enabled by a set of incentivised nodes called Service Nodes.
+To operate a Service Node, an operator [time-locks a significant amount of Loki](../ServiceNodes/StakingRequirement.md) and provides a minimum level of bandwidth and storage to the network.
+In return for their services, Loki Service Node operators receive a portion of the block reward from each block.

+The resulting network provides [market-based resistance to Sybil attacks](../Advanced/SybilResistance.md), addressing a range of problems with existing mixnets and privacy-centric services.
+This resistance is based on supply and demand interactions which help prevent single actors from having a large enough stake in Loki to have a significant negative impact on the second-layer privacy services Loki provides.
+[DASH](https://github.com/dashpay/dash/wiki/Whitepaper) first theorised that Sybil attack resistant networks can be derived from cryptoeconomics.
+As an attacker accumulates Loki, the  circulating supply decreases, in turn applying demand-side pressure, driving the price of Loki up.
+As this continues, it becomes increasingly costly for additional Loki to be purchased, making the attack prohibitively expensive.

+To achieve this economic protection, Loki encourages the active suppression of the circulating supply.
+In particular, the [emissions curve](../Advanced/EmissionCurve.md) and [collateral requirements](../ServiceNodes/StakingRequirement.md) must be designed to ensure enough circulating supply is locked and reasonable returns are provided for operators to ensure Sybil attack resistance.

+## Service Node Activities

+Right now Service Nodes can:

 -   Service Nodes are full nodes on the Loki network

--   Full nodes become Service Nodes when the owner [locks the required amount of Loki](StakingRequirement.md) for 30 days (2 days on testnet) and submits a registration transaction
+-   Full nodes become Service Nodes when the owner [locks the required amount of Loki](../ServiceNodes/StakingRequirement.md) for 30 days (2 days on testnet) and submits a registration transaction

 -   Once accepted by the network, the Service Node is eligible to win block rewards